yumc-afk/SkyRL/skyrl-train/README.md

 # Overview

-`skyrl-train` is SkyRL's highly modular, performant RL framework for post-training LLMs.
-With a focus on modularity, SkyRL makes it easy to prototype new training algorithms, environments, and execution plans—without compromising usability or speed.
+ With a focus on modularity, `skyrl-train` makes it easy to prototype new training algorithms, environments, and execution plans—without compromising usability or speed.

 `skyrl-train` is **for users who want to modify anything:**